scott-griffiths/bitformat/README.md

 ## More to come

 The `bitformat` library is still in beta and is being actively developed.
 The first release was in September 2024, with the second arriving in January 2025 and the third in April.
+Version 0.5 was released in June 2025.
 More features are being added steadily.

 There are a number of important features planned, some of which are from the `bitstring` library on which much of the core is based, and others are needed for a full binary format experience.